 - try augmented reality to make printed primary sources come to life

 Let Students Be Part Of It

-In addition to covering all of the content laid out by your curriculum, you can make social studies more meaningful by helping students look at their own place in history.
+In addition to covering all the content in your social studies curriculum, you can make social studies more meaningful by helping students look at their own place in history.
 If you have time, have them research your city/county/state/region.
 Carve out some time for students to share about their own families and backgrounds.
 Let them act out scenes from history, research topics that interest them, and find interesting historical facts to share!
 Anything you can do to personalize history will make your lesson more interesting!